apache/shardingsphere/Proposal.md

 ## External Dependencies

 As all dependencies are managed using Apache Maven, none of the external libraries need to be packaged in a source distribution.
-All dependencies have Apache compatible licenses except MySQL (GPL-2.0) and dbunit (LGPL-2.1).
+All dependencies have Apache compatible licenses except MySQL (GPL-2.0).

-We will remove dbunit and MySQL dependencies in future.
-Instead of dbunit, we will choose other methods to initialize data set during test case running.
-MySQL JDBC driver is adopted by Sharding-Proxy to connect MySQL now; we will use socket to connect MySQL and implement MySQL protocol format later, so MySQL JDBC driver is no longer needed.
+We will remove MySQL dependencies in future.
+MySQL JDBC driver is adopted by Sharding-Proxy to connect MySQL now; we will use SPI to load JDBC dirver, so MySQL JDBC driver is no longer provided on Sharding-Sphere.

 | *Dependency*                         | *License*       |
 | ------------------------------------ | --------------- |